lockyse7en/docker-volume-vsphere/docs/user-guide/admin-cli.md

 Admin CLI is located at `/usr/lib/vmware/vmdkops/bin/vmdkops_admin.py`.
 It supports `--help`  at every command and sub-command. e.g.

+**NOTE** PXE Boot of ESX host is not supported, as the code relies on DB (or symlink) being in /etc/vwmware/vmdksops/auth-db.
+If the host is PXE  booted, access control will be turned off, as the code will interpret the lack of DB or link at the above address as an instruction to provide no access control.

 ```
 [root@localhost:~] alias vmdkops_admin=/usr/lib/vmware/vmdkops/bin/vmdkops_admin.py
 [root@localhost:~] vmdkops_admin --help